Conductor

 BA, MusB, MMus, MPhil, FRCO(CHM), ADCM, FTCL, LRAM, ARCM

 A Fellow of the Royal College of Organists at 18, he holds the Archbishop's Diploma in Church Music (the highest award available by examination to a church musician).
 He is also a Bachelor of Music of Trinity College, Dublin, and a Master of Music of the University of Sheffield.
-He recently completed research (M.Phil) into music within English twentieth century Nonconformity (University of East Anglia, Norwich).
+He has completed research (M.Phil.) into music within English twentieth century Nonconformity (University of East Anglia, Norwich).

 Richard has been the Conductor of The City of Leicester Singers since 1992.
-Under his guidance the Choir has gained strength in all directions and now presents four major concerts a year.
-He is also conductor of Hinckley Choral Union and The Jubilee Singers.
-He is studying the organ with Gerard Brooks in London.
+Under his guidance the Choir has gained strength in all directions and now presents three major concerts a year.
+He is also conductor of The Jubilee Singers.